 - 3 hours per week: Searching for and applying to posted jobs through online sources, including job sites and employer websites.

 - 3 hours per week: Identifying organizations in industries and locations of interest to target for inquiries regarding employment prospects.
 This time would include completing online profiles and inputting resumes into employer databases.

 - 3 hours per week: Participating in interviews.
 Attendance at job fairs would be included in this allotment.
 This time would vary greatly from week to week depending on the number of interviews secured.

 - 11 hours per week: Devoted to various career networking activities.

 Here's a sampling of networking activities to consider for that segment of your weekly job search schedule:

-Job shadowing.
-If you hit it off nicely with any alumni, ask if you could shadow them throughout a day or two on the job to gain a concrete understanding of their role.
+- Job shadowing: If you hit it off with any alumni, ask if you can shadow them for a day or two on the job to gain a concrete understanding of their role.

-Use your personal network.
-Enlist the support of your family and friends to network.
-Create a flyer with a current picture of yourself and detail some recent fun and interesting developments in your life.
-Include a request for them to share any contacts working in fields, locations or for companies of interest as well as any advice for your search.
+- Use your personal network: Enlist the support of your family and friends.
+Create a flyer with a current picture of yourself and some recent fun and interesting developments in your life.
+Include a request for them to share any contacts working in fields, locations, or for companies of interest as well as any advice for your search.
 Mention that you will reach out to their contacts for informational interviews.
 Email or send your flyer to everyone on the list, since you never know who they might know.

-Earn some extra money and make new connections.
-If you need to work to generate some cash flow while you search for a career job, consider positions which will give you a chance to interact with the public like a server, a front desk worker at a hotel or a bartender.
+- Earn some extra money while you make new connections: If you need to work to generate some cash flow while you search for a career job, consider positions or gigs that will give you a chance to interact with others, either in-person or online.
 As you provide excellent service and develop a rapport with clients, let them know more about your ultimate interests in a casual way.
-You may be surprised how many business cards and referrals you can obtain.
+You may be surprised by how many referrals you can obtain.